wp-plugins/wpematico/readme.txt

 == Changelog ==

 = 1.1.91 =
-* Fix and new improved methods to download remote images on RSS feeds.
+* Fix and improved methods to download remote images on RSS feeds.

 = 1.1.9 =
 * Compatible with php 5.4.
 A really lot of Strict Standars PHP Warning and notices fixed.